 Patent or trademark?

 While the constituent parts of a watch – case, balance, winding mechanism and so on – can be patented, can the sum of the parts, the entire watch in other words, be protected by a patent as well?
-The answer is no. The design and case shape cannot be patented.
-These characteristic are more often protected under trademark law, which covers elements such as names, logos, and designs.
+The answer is no.

 So while the Rolex Oyster case construction was once protected by patent, the Rolex crown logo is protected as a trademark.
 Though trademarks have terms of only 10 years, they can be renewed for additional 10-year terms indefinitely, which is why the crown emblem remains protected till today.